Arab Gas Pipeline: Litigation and settlement

 The Egyptian state entities supplying the pipeline attempted to declare force majeure in cancelling the gas agreement with EMG and the Israel Electric Corporation, while the latter contented the cancellation amounted to a unilateral breach of contract.
 The matter was referred to the International Court of Arbitration of the International Chamber of Commerce in Geneva.
 After four years of proceedings the arbitration panel ruled against Egypt and ordered it to pay approximately US$2 billion in fines and damages to EMG and the IEC for unilaterally cancelling the contract.
 Egypt then appealed the panel's decision to the Swiss courts, who also ruled against Egypt in 2017.

-Eventually, a settlement over the fine was reached in 2019 underwhich Egypt will pay the IEC US$500 million over the course of 8.5 years as compensation for halting the gas supplies.
+A settlement over the fine was reached in 2019 underwhich Egypt will pay the IEC US$500 million over the course of 8.5 years as compensation for halting the gas supplies.
 The settlement clears the way for gas exports from Israel to Egypt to begin.

 Reverse flow agreement

 Since the Egyptian revolution, Egypt has been experiencing significant domestic shortages of natural gas, causing disruptions and financial losses to various Egyptian businesses who rely on it, as well as curtailing exports of natural gas from Egypt through the Arab Gas Pipeline (even during periods when it has been available for operation) and via LNG export terminals located in Egypt.
 This situation raised the possibility of using the Arish-Ashkelon Pipeline to send natural gas in the reverse mode.

 In March 2015, the consortium operating Israel's Tamar gas field announced it reached an agreement, subject to regulatory approvals in both countries, for the sale of at least 5 e9m3 of natural gas over three years through the pipeline to Dolphinus Holdings – a firm representing non-governmental, industrial and commercial consumers in Egypt.
 In November 2015 a preliminary agreement for the export of up to 4 e9m3/a of natural gas from Israel's Leviathan gas field to Dolphinus via the pipeline was also announced.
 The cost of rehabilitating the pipeline and converting it to allow for flow in the reverse direction is estimated at US$30 million.

 In September 2018 it was announced that the consortium operating the Tamar and Leviathan fields and an Egyptian partner will spend US$518 million to buy a 39% stake in EMG in anticipation of beginning gas exports from Israel to Egypt through the Arish–Ashkelon pipeline.
 Test flows through the pipeline from Israel to Egypt are expected to begin in summer 2019.
 If tests are successful, small amounts of gas will be exported on an interruptible basis until after the Leviathan field comes online in late 2019 at which point more substantial amounts could be supplied.

+The reverse flow became commercially operational in 2020.